ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 Setting ``cfg=cfg.arch.fully_connected`` selects the default ``FullyConnectedArch`` neural network architecture.
-This tells Modulus Sym to use a multi-layer perceptron (MLP) neural network with 6 layers.
+This tells PhysicsNeMo Sym to use a multi-layer perceptron (MLP) neural network with 6 layers.
 Each layer contains 512 perceptrons and uses the "swish" (also known as SiLU) activation function.
 All these parameters -- e.g., the number of layers,